aktowns/blog.ashleytowns.id.au/_posts/2013-04/2013-04-01-running-csharp-fsharp-xbuild-nuget-on-heroku.md

 Recently i decided to try and get [Nancy](http://nancyfx.org/) up and running on [Heroku](http://www.heroku.com/), heres a brief gist of things I did to get it up and working.

 ## The buildpack
-There are [a](https://github.com/bvanderveen/heroku-mono-buildpack) [few](https://github.com/brandur/heroku-buildpack-mono) [buildpacks](https://github.com/BenHall/heroku-buildpack-mono) for mono2.x around on the internet but I was aiming for mono3 this turned out to be the longest part.
+There are [a](https://github.com/bvanderveen/heroku-mono-buildpack) [few](https://github.com/brandur/heroku-buildpack-mono) [buildpacks](https://github.com/BenHall/heroku-buildpack-mono) for mono2.x around on the internet but I was aiming for mono 3 this turned out to be the longest part of the whole process.

-I ended up trying to use [vulcan](https://github.com/heroku/vulcan) to create a buildpack but kept hitting issues so ended up `heroku run bash`'ing and building mono3 and netcatting it over, its available [here](https://github.com/aktowns/mono3-buildpack).
+I tried to use [vulcan](https://github.com/heroku/vulcan) to create a buildpack but kept hitting issues so ended up `heroku run bash`'ing and building mono3 and netcatting it over, its available [here](https://github.com/aktowns/mono3-buildpack).
 I ended up throwing [Nuget](http://nuget.org/) in there too.
+Heroku have some pretty good documentation on the process [here](https://devcenter.heroku.com/articles/buildpack-api).

 To use the build pack, pass it in with `heroku create` on a project